BloomBooks/BloomReader/README.md

 When building locally, if you need to make changes to BloomPlayer, you will currently need to build BloomPlayer first and copy the file over.

-If you don't need to make changes in BloomPlayer, running `build/getDependencies.sh` will get the latest version from TeamCity.
+If you don't need to make changes in BloomPlayer, running `getDependencies.sh` will get the latest version from TeamCity.

 # Signing and Deployment